 The Bodhisatta was once an ascetic.
-Many of his fellow ascetics died from snake bites.
+Many of his fellow ascetics died from snakebites.
 The Bodhisatta told them if they showed kindness to all creatures, snakes would stop biting them.

 The Bodhisatta was once an antelope.
 When he got caught in a hunter’s trap, his turtle and woodpecker friends freed him.
-But then the hunter captured the turtle and the Bodhisatta freed him.
+But then the hunter captured the turtle, and the Bodhisatta freed him.

 The Bodhisatta was once a monkey.
 A crocodile wanted to eat the Bodhisatta’s heart, so her husband offered to carry the Bodhisatta on his back to eat fruit on the river’s opposite shore.
-When he began to sink in the river and learned the crocodile’s intention, the Bodhisatta said he stored his heart in a tree and told the crocodile to take him there, where he escaped.
+When he began to sink into the river and learned the crocodile’s real intention, the Bodhisatta said he stored his heart in a tree and told the crocodile to take him there, where he escaped.

 The Bodhisatta was once a king’s advisor.
 When one of his oxen died, the Bodhisatta’s father wanted to ask the king for another.
 He was very bashful, so he practiced before doing it.
-When meeting the king for real his father misspoke, but the Bodhisatta smoothed the situation with a clever comment and the king gave his father sixteen oxen.
+When meeting the king for real, his father misspoke.
+But the Bodhisatta smoothed the situation with a clever comment, and the king gave his father sixteen oxen.

 The Bodhisatta was once a street-begging acrobat.
 One day a brahmin returned home while his wife’s lover was in his house.
-The Bodhisatta had been outside the house the whole time and told the brahmin the lover was hiding in the storeroom.
+The Bodhisatta had been outside the house the whole time and told the brahmin that the lover was hiding in the storeroom.

 The Bodhisatta was once a monkey.
 He was captured and lived as a king’s pet for a long time before being returned to the forest.
 His fellow monkeys wanted to know what humans were like and were horrified to hear how selfish and foolish they were.